 less food, more people

 What would have helped this book?
-I think WYX should have told us more about the interactions between him and his mates.
-Were there any arguments among them, or were they really only physically present?
+I think Wang should have told us more about the interactions between himself and his mates.
+Were there any arguments among them?
 18 days can be a short time or a long time, depending on your own perception.

-Also, one could argue that WYX and his guys are alienating themselves from the world around them by only staying with Chinese friends, but again, this could have been interesting as well, had WYX taken more time to introduce us to his hosts.
-What’s their connection to this story?
+Also, the fact that Wang and his friends were often staying with Chinese friends along the road could have been interesting as well, had he only taken more time to introduce us, the readers, to his hosts.
+What was their connection to Wang and to his story?
 How do they feel about their lives in the USA?